 Well, at JR Animation Studio, we're contemplating creating an animation beginner course/mentorship program.
 Would you be interested?
 If so, click the button below to write us a message on the contact form to express your interest.

 We will put you down for first priority and early bird discounts.

 In the meantime, YouTube and Google are animators’ best friends.
 Learning basic character animation types and techniques of animation, common vocabulary and the 12 principles of animation.
 The information is abundant but not curated.
 It's more pragmatic to consider attending an animation school since there's a structured curriculum with clear objectives, all meant to mould you into a proficient animator.

 It takes about two years to become substantially good at animating and that's with a regular and consistent application.
 It takes longer if the later isn't true.

 In Kenya, there are three schools you should look into:

-Globally, there are many renown physical and online schools like:
+Globally, there are many renowned physical and online schools like:

 Does one need to know how to draw?

 YES!!
 Especially for 2D Animation.
-There is a debate arguing that one doesn't need to know how to draw if they're going to be 3D Animators.
+There is a debate arguing that one doesn't need to know how to draw if they're going to be a 3D Animator.
 It's true to some extent, but the lack of drawing skills results in bland-looking work.
-Animation started as 2D, thus the foundation is in drawing.
+Animation started as 2D, thus the foundation is in the drawing.
 How can you expect to build something solid without a solid foundation?